scttnlsn/backbone.viewkit/README.md

 ### `render([transition])`

 Render the view returned from `getView` in the view port, optionally using the given transition.
+Emits an `inview` event on the view entering the viewport and an `outview` on the view exiting the viewport.

 ## Backbone.ViewKit.ViewSelector